The spectral Tur\'{a}n problem: Characterizing spectral-consistent graphs: Proofs of Theorems , , and

 Recall that $\mathcal{M}(\cup_{i\in [t]}H_i))$ contains a matching, and $H''$ differs from $T_p(n-t+1)$ by $O(1)$ edges.
 By Definition \ref{definition-1.2}, $\mathcal{M}(\cup_{i\in [t]}H_i))$ is clearly matching-good, thus completing the proof. \end{proof}

-\section{Proofs of Theorems \ref{TH1.6} and \ref{thm2.4}}
+\section{Proofs of Theorems \ref{TH1.6}, \ref{thm2.4}, and \ref{thm1.13C}}

-In this section, we investigate two classes of graphs: generalized color-critical graphs, and odd ballooning of trees and complete bipartite graphs.
+In this section, we investigate three classes of graphs: generalized color-critical graphs, odd-ballooning of trees or of complete bipartite graphs, and edge blow-up of non-bipartite graphs or of specific bipartite graphs.
 We prove that the decomposition families of these graphs are matching-good.

-\begin{proof}[\emph{{\bf Proof of Theorem \ref{TH1.6}}}] Let $\mathcal{H}$ be a $q$-color-critical graph family with $p(\mathcal{H})=p\geq 2$.
+\begin{proof}[\textbf {Proof of Theorem \ref{TH1.6}}] Let $\mathcal{H}$ be a $q$-color-critical graph family with $p(\mathcal{H})=p\geq 2$.
 Recall that $\beta(\mathcal{M}(\mathcal{H}))$ and $\gamma(\mathcal{M}(\mathcal{H}))$ represent the minimum covering number and the minimum independent covering number of the graph family $\mathcal{M}(\mathcal{H})$, respectively.
 Let $\beta(\mathcal{M}(\mathcal{H}))=\beta$ and $\gamma(\mathcal{M}(\mathcal{H}))=\gamma$.

 By the definition of $\beta(\mathcal{M}(\mathcal{H}))$, there exists a member $M\in \mathcal{M}(\mathcal{H})$ such that $\beta(M)=\beta$.
 Thus, we can find a covering $S$ of $M$ such that $|S|=\beta$.
 We now prove that $\beta\geq q$.
 Suppose, for the sake of contradiction, that $\beta\leq q-1$.
 Let $G^*$ be the graph obtained from $T_{p}(n)$ by embedding $M$ into one color class of $T_{p}(n)$.
 Clearly, $\chi(G^*-S)=p$, and by Definition \ref{definition-1.1}, $G^*$ must contain some member $H$ in $\mathcal{H}$.
 Thus, $\chi(H-S)\leq \chi(G^*-S)= p$, which contradicts condition (i) of Definition \ref{definition-1.3}.
 Therefore, $\beta\geq q$.